 Quantity:

-The Base Gas Quantity (“BDQ”) shall be 100020,000MMBtu/day.
+The Base Gas Quantity (“BDQ”) shall be 1000MMBtu/day.
 Additional BDQ scheduled at least 5 business days prior to the beginning of flow month shall be priced at either a fixed price mututally agreed to at the time or at a first of the month index price mutually agreed to at the time.
 Swing quantities may bought and/or sold between buyer and seller based on the pricing structures listed below.
-PacifiCorp

 Price: